valT-800/AL-project-upgrade/README.md

 ### SPLN: Add Suffix part 1 & SPLN: Add Prefix part 1
 ---
 Both commands work almost the same.
-At first you will be asked to enter affix (whithout '_' character).
+At first you will be asked to enter affix.
 Command will add provided affix to all object names, table extension fields and procedures, pageextension actions and procedures, report layouts.

 ⚠️ **Warning:** Command won't add affix to pageextension custom fields, this action does `SPLN: Add Suffix part 2.
 Resolve errors` and `SPLN: Add Prefix part 2.
 Resolve errors`.